Step 1

 using var PDF = Renderer.RenderHTMLFileAsPdf("Project/MyHtmlDocument.html");

-// or to convert an HTML string
+// Or to convert directly from an HTML string

-//var PDF = Renderer.RenderHtmlAsPdf("<h1>Hello IronPdf</h1>");
+// using var PDF = Renderer.RenderHtmlAsPdf("<h1>Hello IronPdf</h1>");

 Response.Clear();